electricimp/UBloxM8N/README.md

 #### onMessage Callback ####

 When a valid message is received from the M8N it will be passed to an onMessage callback if there is one.
 For any message only **one** callback will be triggered.
 If a message specific callback is available it will be used.
 If no message specific callback is available, the more general type specific *onNmeaMsg* or *onUbxMsg* will be used.
-If there are no message specific and no type specific handlers registered, then the *defaultOnMsg* will be used.
+If there are no message specific and no type specific callbacks registered, then the *defaultOnMsg* will be used.

 Callback Function Details: